-Connectors enable your apps to discover services bound to your apps on Pivotal Cloud Foundry.
+Connectors enable your apps to discover services bound to your apps on Pivotal Platform.
 Connectors also support settings-based configuration.
-That means developers can supply configuration settings at development and testing time, but then have those settings overridden when pushing the application to Pivotal Cloud Foundry.
+That means developers can supply configuration settings at development and testing time, but then have those settings overridden when pushing the application to Pivotal Platform.

-All connectors use configuration information from Pivotal Cloud Foundry’s VCAP_SERVICES environment variable to detect and configure the available services.
+All connectors use configuration information from Pivotal Platform’s VCAP_SERVICES environment variable to detect and configure the available services.
 This a standard across the platform that is used to hold connection and identification information for all service instances.

 Steeltoe helps you integrate ASP.NET Core authentication and authorization features with Cloud Foundry security services.

 Steeltoe supports secure integration with Cloud Foundry two different ways:

 - Use OAuth2 Single Sign-on with Cloud Foundry Security services such as UAA and Pivotal Single Sign-On.

 - Use JWT tokens issued by Cloud Foundry Security services for securing access to REST resources/endpoints.

 Steeltoe also supports an additional security provider that allows you to easily use a Cloud Foundry based Redis service for ASP.NET Core Data Protection Key Ring storage.